 As a general rule, loan fees or "points" are charged at the time the loan is made.
-A point is one per cent of the amount loaned.
+A point is 1 per cent of the amount loaned.
 In addition, there may be other service charges for which the lender will require reimbursement.
 Service charges and fees are typically charged for:

 - Loan application fee

-- real estate appraisals,
+- Real estate appraisals

-- credit searches,
+- Credit searches

-- legal costs,
+- Legal costs

-- mortgages registration and deeds,
+- Mortgage registration and deeds

-- mortgage title insurance premiums
+- Mortgage title insurance premiums

-- title searches.
+- Title searches

-- Property tax adjustment
+- Property tax adjustment.